Johnny-Geng/Restaurant_Simulation_py/README.md

 - The program runs until 10 p.m. when the restaurant closes.

 ## Purpose:<br/>
-This comprehensive program is designed to demonstrate the fundamentals of Python including topics such as: <br>
+This comprehensive program is designed to demonstrate the fundamentals of Python including main topics such as: <br>
 strings, loops, lists, dictionaries, functions, files, and object-oriented programming, etc.